CARES Act: Initial proposals

-Two relief bills were signed by the president early in 2020: $8 billion on March 6, and $192 billion on March 18.
+Two relief bills were signed by President Trump early in 2020: $8 billion on March 6, and $192 billion on March 18.
 It was apparent to Congress that these would not be sufficient.
 A much larger third package, which was to become the CARES Act, was negotiated.

 In mid-March 2020, Democratic politicians Andrew Yang, Alexandria Ocasio-Cortez, and Tulsi Gabbard advocated for universal basic income in response to the COVID-19 pandemic in the United States; Gabbard suggested that it be a temporary measure until the crisis subsides.
 On March 13, Democratic representatives Ro Khanna and Tim Ryan introduced legislation to provide payments to low-income citizens during the crisis via an earned income tax credit.
 On March 16, Republican senators Mitt Romney and Tom Cotton stated their support for a $1,000 basic income, Romney saying it should be a one-time payment to help with short-term costs.
 On March 17, the Trump administration indicated that some payment would be given to non-millionaires as part of a stimulus package.

 With guidance from the White House, Senate Majority Leader Mitch McConnell proposed a third stimulus package, amounting to more than $1 trillion.
 It was suggested that $200–500 billion would fund tax rebate checks to Americans who made between $2,500 and $75,000 in 2018 to help cover short-term costs via one or two payments of $600–1,200 per adult and $500 per child.
 Democrats prepared a $750 billion package as a counter-offer, which focused on expanding unemployment benefits instead of tax rebates.
 A compromise plan was made to set aside $250 billion for tax rebates and the same amount for unemployment.